Michaelszeng/6.8210-Underactuated-Robotics-Notes/1) Dynamics.md

 This is also called a "double integrator" controller.
 Disadvantage: requires may actuators + energy.

 Also, feedback equivalence may only be possible sometimes. $B^{-1}$ could get large $\rightarrow$ demand unreasonably high torques.

+#### Feedback Linearization

+Subset of Feedback Equivalence--specifically when Feedback Equivalence linearizes the dynamics of the system (this is not always possible, especially for underactuated systems when multiple DoF are coupled).
+If you solve for the feedback equivalence controller $u$, then plug $u$ into the dynamics, the dynamics should be linear if feedback linearization is possible.

+For underactuated systems, if its only possible to linearize the dynamics in a few (but not all) dimensions, this is called *partial* feedback linearization.

 ### Input and State Constraints